rackerlabs/rackspace-how-to/content/cloud-databases/monitoring-cloud-databases-in-the-cloud-control-panel.md

 #### Create alarms

-You can view and create alarms from the details page for a check.
+You can view and create alarms from the **Details** page for a check.

-1. On the details page for the Cloud Databases instance, click the name of the check for which you want to create an alarm.
+1. On the **Details** page for the Cloud Databases instance, click the name of the check for which you want to create an alarm.
 2. In the **Alarms** section at the bottom of the page, click the **Create Alarm** button.
 3. In the **Alarm Name** field, enter a name for the alarm.
 4. Select the contact to receive notifications from the alarm.

-    By default this value is set to the technical contact on your account.
+    By default, this value is set to the technical contact on your account.

 5. In the **Alarm Criteria** field, enter the criteria for the alarm.